 The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 Metacognitive strategies help pupils to plan, monitor and evaluate aspects of their learning.
-Explicit teaching of these strategies can have a considerable impact on student outcomes at both primary and secondary, especially for disadvantaged students.
+Explicit teaching of these strategies can have a considerable impact on student learning and outcomes at both primary and secondary, especially for disadvantaged students.

-However, it can be difficult to unlock the potential of metacognitive strategies in practice as metacognition can be difficult to identify.
+However, it can be difficult to develop the metacognitive knowledge required to unlock the potential of metacognitive strategies in practice as it is difficult to identify metacognition.
 It also requires students to take greater responsibility for their own learning.
-In this article, we list 10 practical metacognitive strategies to embed in your classroom teaching to develop more independent, self-regulated and empowered learners.

 What is metacognition?